Alan Shearer: I doubt I’ll go back to management

 He shows how it’s done; on the screens his heart-rate well in the red zone; ploughing into his work as if charging for the back stick, eyes fixed for that perfect flight.

-The former England captain is showcasing Speedflex, a circuit-based training gym new to The Health Club at The Kingsley, Cork city.
+The former England captain is showcasing Speedflex, a circuit-based training gym new to The Health Club at The Kingsley hotel in Cork city.

 He was among the company’s founders in 2011 and the brand has spread across the UK before arriving in Ireland for the first time.